kruemmel-python/Neural-Network-Image-Generator/README.md

    - Choose brightness, contrast, and resolution.
 4. **Generate an Image:**
    - Navigate to `File > Generate Image`.
-   - The generated image will be saved as `kunst.png`.
+   - The generated image will be saved as `kunst.webp`.

 ---